Plato's Sophist - Selections - Comments

 THEAETETUS: It must at least mean thinking that things that are not, are in some way ...

-It is quite strange that this question should arise in the context of talking about representations, because nothing is commoner for the human "form of life" than making drawings of "things that are not".
+It is quite strange that this question should arise in the context of talking about representations, because nothing is commoner for the human "way of life and life form" than making drawings of "things that are not".
 On the one hand, Plato's question seems absurd in this context; but on the other hand, maybe I do not understand what Plato is talking about -- i.e. cannot grasp his perplexity, cannot look at things his way.

 I would like to say that human thought has its origin in imagination, in the capacity of our species to imagine -- that if thought could not be about what is not, then thought could not be at all.